ibrahim0814/turo-calculator/README.md

   Turo Calculator
 </h1>

 This is an open-source project that helps potential hosts on Turo to calculate their potential earnings by renting out their cars on the platform.

-_Have another more specific idea?
+_Have an idea and want to contribute?
 Check out the [contributors readme!](Contributing.md)._

+> Have a blog post idea?
+Check out the blog post quick start instructions under quickstart - pages/blog